Nixter2310/Nixter2310/README.md

 - 👋 Hi, I’m Nicola and I'm a web developer and designer based in Liverpool (UK).
-- 👀 I’m interested in front-end web development and UX/UI design.
+- 👀 I’m interested in frontend web development and UX/UI design.
-- 🌱 I have excellent skills in HTML, CSS and WordPress plus basic skills in JS and PHP.
+- 🌱 I have excellent skills in HTML, CSS and WordPress.
-- 💞️ I'm currently Junior Web Developer at Matchstick Creative.
+- 💞️ I also have skills in wireframing, prototyping and a good eye for design.
 - 📫 If you'd like to contact me please message me here.
 I'm also on LinkedIn, Instagram (@ndentoncreative) and Twitter (@NDentonMedia).

 <!---